-5.7 Checking and certification of logistics, equipments and stores resources, the provision of food and water, and proper medical attention.
+5.7 Checking and certification of logistics, equipments and stores

+Certification of logistics: the process of response includes personnel, equipments, vehicles, facilities...etc, all of which will depend upon the acquisition, transport, and distribution of resources, the provision of food and water, and proper medical attention.
 The Logistic section is responsible for all task and functions related to provision of material and other resources needed for operations and the physical and material support and operation of the incent management team.
 This section includes transportation taskforce established to support disaster operations.

 Logistics tasks are through the following units: 1. storage and supply, 2.
 Facilities, 3. staff support, 4. communications, 5. transportation (include ground, air water).